tadeuzagallo/zsh.js/README.md

 # zsh.js #

-A _almost_ functional zsh terminal in any div
+An _almost_ functional zsh terminal in any div

 ## Instalation ##